kanishka-linux/reminiscence/README.md

     **i.e.** Bookmarking links to pdf, jpg etc.. via web-interface will automatically save those files on server.

-* Supports archival of media elements of a web-page using third party download managers (from v0.2+ onwards).
+* Supports archival of media elements of a web-page using third party download managers.

 * Directory based categorization of bookmarks